js-ferguson/myBlog/README.md

 2. Next, in the collections view, click on Create Database.
 Give it a name like noFolio or myBlog and enter a first collection name "users".
 Click Create.

-3. There a four more collections we need for our application.
+3. There are four more collections we need for our application.
 For each of these, click on the + next to your database name to add new collections named; "comment", "posts", "current_project" and "portfolio".

 4. Click the connect button and select "Connect Your Application", change the driver to Python and select 3.6 or later.
 Copy and save the connection string.
 We will need this later when we configure environment variables.